mmontag/chip-player-js/docs/libxmp.rst

   **Parameters:**
     :c: the player context handle.

-    :channel: the channel to mute or unmute.
+    :chn: the channel to mute or unmute.

     :status: 0 to mute channel, 1 to unmute or -1 to query the current channel status.